-With a revocable trust, you won’t generally receive a lot of tax benefits — and they also lack asset protection.
-Because the assets placed in a revocable trust are still your legal property, creditors will be able to take that money if you run into financial trouble.
+With a revocable trust, you won’t generally receive a lot of tax benefits—and they also lack asset protection.
+Since the assets placed in a revocable trust are still your legal property, creditors will be able to take that money if you run into financial trouble.

-The truth is, this is just the tip of the iceberg.
-There are a variety of ways to gift money to family members, and there are plenty of reasons to do it.
+The truth is, there are a variety of ways to gift money to family members, and there are plenty of reasons to do it.

-But if you want to gift money to young family members in a tax-efficient way, one of the smartest ways to do it is through a UGMA custodial account — and if you want to supercharge the benefits of setting up a custodial account, you can’t do better than EarlyBird.
+But if you want to gift money to young family members in a tax-efficient way, one of the smartest ways to do it is through a UGMA custodial account—and if you want to supercharge your gift and make it more meaningful that ever, you can’t do better than EarlyBird.

 Download the EarlyBird app now and start gifting money to your family members in the most meaningful way possible.